 Parents need to know that this coming-of-age story is set in middle school, so there are bullies, threats of violence, mild name-calling, and boys and girls who "like each other."
-Readers -- even reluctant readers -- will quickly work through this book; they will find it easy to identify with endearing David and his
+Readers -- even reluctant readers -- will quickly work through this book; they will find it easy to identify with endearing David and his middle school anxiety.

 What's the story?

 David Greenberg has a lot going on.
 His mom took off a few years ago to live on a farm somewhere, his dad is distant, his best friend has suddenly turned into an enemy, and he's found a great friend in a...girl!
-Other things on David's top 6 1/2 list -- survive middle school and become famous like his idol Jon Stewart.
-When David's new friend Sophie tells her homeschool network about his videos Talk Time, which also star his pet hamster, they go viral and a few people he never thought would see his videos are now watching them on YouTube.
+Other things on David's top 6 1/2 list: survive middle school and become famous like his idol Jon Stewart.
+When David's new friend Sophie tells her homeschool network about his videos Talk Time, which also star his pet hamster, the videos go viral and a few people he never thought would see his videos are now watching them on YouTube.
 Can he survive middle school and local stardom?

 Is it any good?